LucaScheller/VFX-UsdSurvivalGuide/docs/src/pages/core/elements/layer.md

 More info about edit targets in our [composition fundamentals](../composition/fundamentals.md) section.

 ### Loading mechanisms <a name="stageLoadingMechanisms"></a>
 Stages are the controller of how our [Prim Cache Population (PCP)](../composition/pcp.md) cache loads our composed layers.
 We cover this in detail in our [Traversing/Loading Data](./loading_mechanisms.md) section.
-Technically the stage just exposes the PCP cache in a nice API, that forwards its requests to the its pcp cache `stage._GetPcpCache()`, similar how all `Usd` ops are wrappers around `Sdf` calls.
+Technically the stage just exposes the PCP cache in a nice API, that forwards its requests to its PCP cache `stage._GetPcpCache()`, similar how all `Usd` ops are wrappers around `Sdf` calls.

 Stages control:
 - **Layer Muting**: This controls what layers are allowd to contribute to the composition result.